albandrod/azuread/README.md

-Recently I was working on creating synchronization between two platforms, The source contains all users and the destination was Azure cloud, In Azure cloud B2B account must be created coparing with source, Both, the source and destination, use the REST API and a coding tool was PowerShell.
+Recently I was working on creating synchronization between two platforms, The source contains all users and the destination was Azure cloud, In Azure cloud B2B account must be created comparing with source, Both, the source and destination, use the REST API and a coding tool was PowerShell.

 It took me some time to find all needed commands to set this up,